easybuilders/easybuild-tutorial/docs/01_introduction/README.md

   it is only needed when *linking* a software package; it can become either a build or runtime dependency, depending on exactly how the software is installed;

+The distinction between link-time and build/runtime dependencies is irrelevant for this tutorial.

 ### *Toolchains*

-A *compiler toolchain* (or just *toolchain* for short) is a **set of [compilers](https://en.wikipedia.org/wiki/Compiler)**, which are used to build software from source, and a set of **additional libraries** that provide further core functionality.
+A *compiler toolchain* (or just *toolchain* for short) is a **set of [compilers](https://en.wikipedia.org/wiki/Compiler)**, which are used to build software from source, together with a set of **additional libraries** that provide further core functionality.

 We refer to the different parts of a toolchain as **toolchain components**.